algosup/2023-2024-project-2-x86-retrogaming-team-6/Specifications/Functional specification/FunctionalSpecificaction.md

 Debugging the code and testing the game will be necessary but are both time consuming, however it is a necessary step of the development phase.

 ### 7.6 - Legal constraints
-Copyrights: Pac-Man® is under copyright, therefore, our version will not be legally able to be release online to make a profit out of it.
+Copyrights: Pac-Man is under copyright, therefore, our version will not be legally able to be release online to make a profit out of it.
 It will stay an internal project that won't be release on the internet for legal purposes.

 ## 8 - Risks
 ### 8.1 - Technical Risks